libp2p/blog/src/_blog/js-libp2p-v1.md

 ## Announcing the release of js-libp2p v1.0.0 🎉

-Having been used in production for many years in IPFS and Ethereum along with a [wide variety of other ecosystems](https://github.com/libp2p/js-libp2p/network/dependents), we have learnt about some of the shortcomings of js-libp2p.
+js-libp2p has been used in production for many years in IPFS and Ethereum along with a [wide variety of other ecosystems](https://github.com/libp2p/js-libp2p/network/dependents).
+Over the years we have worked tireless to improve it's functionality based on feedback and insights from the community.
 This has guided us through the many improvements we have made to get js-libp2p to this point and today we are excited to announce the release of js-libp2p v1.0.0 🎉

 # What's new? 🤩